deepakkk3/Web-Application-Penetration/SQL-Injection/README.md

  One Of The Most Common Types Of SQL Injection uses The UNION Operator.
 It Allows The Attacker To Combine The Results Of Two Or More SELECT
  Statements Into A Single Result.
 The Technique Is Called Union-Based SQL Injection.

- The following is an example of this technique.
-It uses the web page testphp.vulnweb.com, an intentionally vulnerable website hosted by Acunetix.
+ The Following Is An Example Of This Technique.It Uses The Web Page testphp.vulnweb.com, An Intentionally vulnerable Website.
- The following HTTP request is a normal request that a legitimate user would send:
+ The Following HTTP Request Is A Normal Request That A Legitimate 'user' Would Send:

     GET http://testphp.vulnweb.com/artists.php?artist=1 HTTP/1.1
      Host: testphp.vulnweb.com
  ![image](https://user-images.githubusercontent.com/80889609/157415905-37dc9a7b-eb47-4a93-a2b8-e702e0fac900.png)

- The Artist Parameter Is Vulnerable To SQL Injection.The Following Payload Modifies The Query To Look For An Inexistent Record.
+ The 'Artist' Parameter Is Vulnerable To SQL Injection.The Following Payload Modifies The Query To Look For An Inexistent Record.
- It Sets The Value In The URL Query String To -1.
-Of Course, It Could Be Any Other Value That Does Not Exist In The Database.
+ It Sets The Value In The URL Query String To '-1'.Of Course, It Could Be Any Other Value That Does Not Exist In The Database.
  However, A Negative Value Is A Good Guess Because An Identifier In A Database Is Rarely A Negative Number.

- In SQL Injection,The UNION Operator Is Commonly Used To Attach A Malicious SQL Query To The Original Query Intended To Be Run
+ In SQL Injection,The 'UNION' Operator Is Commonly Used To Attach A Malicious SQL Query To The Original Query Intended To Be Run
  By The Web Application.
 The Result Of The Injected Query Will Be Joined With The Result Of The Original Query.This Allows The
  Attacker To Obtain Column Values From Other Tables.